SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/grammar/gramics/encoded-thing.md

 ## polarity

-»⟮Polarity⟯« is ⟮＿a sm grammic feature class＿⟯ that encodes ⟮the distinction between positive and negative⟯.
+»⟮Polarity⟯« is ⟮＿a sm grammic fclass＿⟯ that encodes ⟮the distinction between positive and negative⟯.
 ⟮＿Polarity＿⟯ consists of the two ⟮＿sm grammic feature categories＿⟯ ⟮＿true/false polarity＿⟯ and ⟮＿aff/neg polarity＿⟯.
 »⟮A polaric⟯« (my term) is ⟮＿a linguistic item＿⟯ which ⟮expresses ＿polarity＿⟯.
 »⟮A polar context⟯« (my term) is ⟮a context⟯ that ⟮has a certain ＿polarity＿⟯.
-»⟮True/false polarity⟯« (my term) is ⟮＿the sm grammic feature class/category＿⟯ encoding the ⟮c_;＿sm grammatical ffeatures＿⟯ ⟮[+/-true]⟯ and ⟮c_;[+/-false]⟯
+»⟮True/false polarity⟯« (my term) is ⟮＿the sm grammic fclass/category＿⟯ encoding the ⟮c_;＿sm grammatical ffeatures＿⟯ ⟮[+/-true]⟯ and ⟮c_;[+/-false]⟯
-»⟮aff/neg polarity⟯« (my term) is ⟮＿the sm grammic feature class/category＿⟯ encoding the ⟮c_;＿sm grammatical ffeatures＿⟯ ⟮[+/-affirmation]⟯ and ⟮c_;[+/-negation]⟯
+»⟮aff/neg polarity⟯« (my term) is ⟮＿the sm grammic fclass/category＿⟯ encoding the ⟮c_;＿sm grammatical ffeatures＿⟯ ⟮[+/-affirmation]⟯ and ⟮c_;[+/-negation]⟯

 ### polarity item